 The inner city level

-2. Integration and enhancement of biodiversity in all project actions.
+To demonstrate new ways to mitigate extreme runoffs on sealed surfaces in the inner city to minimize local flooding, extreme overflow to drainage system and inflow to natural habitats of the city river. - Integration and enhancement of biodiversity in all project actions.
 The project will undertake activities to restore habitats in urban water bodies and will create micro habitats in the climate adaption infrastructure in the city.

-3. To mainstream climate adaptation into city planning and to improve knowledge on the subject for informed decision-making at local level.
+- To mainstream climate adaptation into city planning and to improve knowledge on the subject for informed decision-making at local level.
 Two working groups with broad stakeholder’s participation will be established and will operate throughout the project implementation.

-4. Awareness rising and capacity building on climate adaptation through building Urban green-blue infrastructure.
+- Awareness rising and capacity building on climate adaptation through building Urban green-blue infrastructure.
 Awareness actions will be conducted for better understanding of the impact of climate change on economic, health, social and environmental functioning of the city, as well as the importance of cost-efficient adaptation options.

-5. Experience exchange on climate adaptation through green-blue infrastructure and territorial multi-level adaptation approach.
+- Experience exchange on climate adaptation through green-blue infrastructure and territorial multi-level adaptation approach.
 The project has a great potential in terms of transferability and replication.
 Outputs such as vulnerability assessment, comprehensive approach to multi-level territorial rainwater management, GIS tools, and demonstration “green-blue infrastructure”

 will be shared with other interested parties.hbouring communities especially Mleczna and Cerekwianka rivers.